cdown/srt/README.md

 ## Installation

-tinysrt isn't on pip yet.
+tinysrt isn't on PyPi yet.
 For now, you can download it and run it by itself (it has no external dependencies).

 ## Testing